googleapis/google-cloud-dotnet/apis/Google.Cloud.Logging.V2/docs/index.md

 Install the `Google.Cloud.Logging.V2` package from NuGet.
 Add it to your project in the normal way (for example by right-clicking on the project in Visual Studio and choosing "Manage NuGet Packages...").
-Please ensure you enable pre-release packages (for example, in the Visual Studio NuGet user interface, check the "Include prerelease" box).

 If you wish to use the log4net integration, install the `Google.Cloud.Logging.Log4Net` package in the same way.